Your resume has been whipped into shape and it’s ready to go to the top of every recruiter’s pile.

 Even better, there’s a solid reason why the applicant can fill the role in the advert.

-There’s clear evidence in these two paragraphs that our applicant is an expert at what they do.
+There’s clear evidence in these two paragraphs that the applicant is an expert at what they do.

-Following on from this, you should cover information about your previous work and how it connects to the plans of your next boss.
+Following this, you should cover information about your previous work and how it connects to the plans of your next boss.

 You need to: